noahnr/Password_Genie/README.md

 ## Notes

-This application is still in version 1.0.0 and has a few bugs we plan to fix in the comi ng weeks.
+This application is still in version 1.0.0 and has a few bugs we plan to fix in the coming weeks.
 At this time, the database that a user accesses after logging in is not unique.
 We plan to add a filter to the data query t hat will only find data stored by the id of the user currently logged in.
 Next, we would like to add the Bcrpyt hasher to the usernam e and password information stored on the members page of the site.